leonbeier/SGuard/README.md

 ### Ultrasonic sensor
 So the SGuard doesn't hit any objects, I added two ultrasonic sensors in the front.
 If one of them sees an object in front, the SGuard slows down and turns.
+Important: The HC-SR04 ultrasonic sensor I used uses 5V so you have to use a level shifter to convert the Trig and Echo signal